reactexcel/eHR/README.md

 $ npm run start:prod
 ``` -->
 ### Build project
 Build process will compile and create bundles as per enviornment setup done above.
+It also optimizes the build for the best performance
 It will pick the APIs base url from enviornment variable you defined.

 ```bash